mo-seoudi/Trip-Dash-v4/client/README_Plug_and_Play.md

 # 🚌 School Bus Trips Dashboard — Plug & Play Manual

 Welcome!
-This dashboard is designed to work with **Firebase/Firestore by default**, but can easily be configured to connect to **any custom database or authentication system** (your own backend, custom APIs, SQL, etc.).
+This dashboard is designed to work with **Firebase/Firestore by default**, but can easily be configured to connect to **any custom database or authentication system** (your own backend, custom APIs, SQL, etc).

 ---